def-/nimes/readme.md

 - Settings for controls/gamepad/joystick
 - Saving
 - Android
-- Performance could be improved by making PPU render by scanline, not by pixel
+- Performance could be improved significantly by making PPU render by scanline, not by pixel
 - More mappers (0,1,2,3,4,7 working, [NES mapper list](http://tuxnes.sourceforge.net/nesmapper.txt))
 - PAL video (NTSC only currently)